A-Z of Car Stuff

 The middle ground was occupied by companies that were (and in rare instances – still are) producing a higher volume of cars including Caterham, Ginetta, Lotus, Marcos, Reliant and TVR.

 Bigger manufacturers such as Daimler and Jensen were however not immune from dabbling with fibreglass with such models as the Daimler Dart (aka SP250) and the Jensen 541 and CV8.

 The smaller start-up and low volume companies had to manage on shoestring budgets forcing their entrepreneur owners to combine fibreglass mouldings with readily available proprietary engines, transmissions, suspension/braking systems and sometimes entire rolling chassis from bigger car manufacturers.

-Some companies took things a stage further by designing and building their own ladder or space-frame chassis and three companies (Berkeley, Rochdale and Lotus) even went down the radical route of using a fibreglass monocoque onto which mechanical components were directly bolted (see Berkeley Sports SA322, Rochdale Olympic and Lotus Elite).
+Some companies took things a stage further by designing and building their own ladder or space-frame chassis and three companies (Berkeley, Rochdale and Lotus) even went down the radical route of using a fibreglass monocoque onto which mechanical components were directly bolted or bonded-into the fibreglass (see Berkeley Sports SA322, Rochdale Olympic and Lotus Elite).

 To keep costs low and to enable buyers to avoid the dreaded purchase tax – many cars were sold in kit form enabling proud new owners to source and install mechanical components themselves using their own free labour.
 The quality of basic kits could vary almost as much as the skills of the builders and this led to a generally unfair stigma building up around “kit cars”.